Block'hood: Development

-Block'hood was first released for early access on 10 March 2016 for Microsoft Windows and MacOS.
-On 13 March 2016, a bug fix was published.
-On 30 March 2016, new features were released including a new UI to inspect block properties, Pigs and Cows were added as well as new farms.
-On 27 April 2016, Inhabitants were added to the game along with new building blocks.
-On 25 May 2016, more inhabitants were added, as well as new challenge levels and more new building blocks.
+Block'hood was first released for early access on March 10, 2016 for Microsoft Windows and MacOS.
+On March 30, 2016, new features were released including a new UI to inspect block properties, Pigs and Cows were added as well as new farms.
+On April 27, 2016, Inhabitants were added to the game along with new building blocks.
+On May 25, 2016, more inhabitants were added, as well as new challenge levels and more new building blocks.
 Plethora Project went to E3 in June 2016 to represent the game on MacOS.
 The game won an award for Best Gameplay at the "Games for Change" festival in June 2016.
-More new features including a world system enabling a larger neighbourhoods were released on 11 July 2016.
-On 11 August 2016, an update improving the menu system and user interface was released.
-On 14 October 2016, all 200 building blocks were available and dynamic effects like wind and rain were published.
-On 5 December 2016, inhabitants demands were added.
-The first Linux version of the game was released on 18 December 2016.
-The full version of the game was released on 11 May 2017, which included a new story game mode.
-Further bug fixes were applied on 11 and 21 July 2017.
-The game is built on the Unity3D game engine.
+More new features including a world system enabling a larger neighborhoods were released on July 11, 2016.
+On August 11, 2016, an update improving the menu system and user interface was released.
+On October 14, 2016, all 200 building blocks were available and dynamic effects like wind and rain were published.
+On December 5, 2016, inhabitants demands were added.
+The first Linux version of the game was released on December 18, 2016.
+The full version of the game was released on May 11, 2017, which included a new story game mode.
+The game is built on the Unity game engine.

 Reception

-Cogconnected gave the game, 70 out of 100, Destructoid gave the game, 7 out of 10 Digitally Downloaded gave the game, 5 out of 5.
+Destructoid gave the game, 7 out of 10 Digitally Downloaded gave the game, 5 out of 5.
 Hey Poor Critic gave the game, 3 out of 5.

 Based on 6 reviews, the score from Metacritic is 75 out of 100.